Exhibiting Atrocity

 This intelligent and cogently-constructed narrative is a significant addition to the growing literature on public commemoration over the past fifty years.
 Jay Winter, coeditor of War and Remembrance in the Twentieth Century

-Exhibiting Atrocity is an ambitious, significant study providing in-depth case studies of five memorial museums and how they attempt to narrate 'difficult history' and navigate the politics of memory.
+Exhibiting Atrocity is an ambitious, significant study providing in-depth case studies of three memorial museums and how they attempt to narrate 'difficult history' and navigate the politics of memory.
 Accessible and wide-ranging, this interdisciplinary volume is an important, timely resource for students as well as specialists.
 Joyce Apsel, author of Introducing Peace Museums

 An original and unique study…Exhibiting Atrocity: Memorial Museums and the Politics of Past Violence is an especially and unreservedly recommended addition to both community and academic library Human Rights and Cultural History collections [and] Museum Studies supplemental reading lists.’